Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Forbidden Undirected Graphs

 \begin{definition} Let $H$ be a finite undirected graph.
 Then the \emph{co-chromatic number of $H$} is the smallest $k \in {\mathbb N}$ such that there exists a graph $G$ such that $G \not \to H$ and $G \to K_k$; note that $K_{\chi(H)+1} \not \to H$ and $K_{\chi(H)+1} \to K_{\chi(H)+1}$ so $k \leq \chi(H)+1$. \end{definition}

 The co-chromatic number of $K_n$ is $n+1$.
 The co-chromatic number of $C_{2n+1}$, for $n \geq 2$, is $3$ because $C_{2n-1} \not \to H$ and $C_{2n-1} \to K_3$.

 \begin{corollary} Let $H$ be a finite undirected graph with co-chromatic number $k$.
 Then the almost-sure theory of $\Csp(H)$ equals the almost-sure theory of $\Csp(K_{k-1})$. \end{corollary} \begin{proof} Let $\cF$ be the class of all finite undirected graphs that do \emph{not} have a homomorphism to $H$.
-Clearly, $\Csp(H) = \Forb(\cF)$.
+Recall that $\Csp(H) = \Forb(\cF)$.
 Let $G$ be a graph such that $G \not \to H$ and $G \to K_k$, which exists by the definition of the co-chromatic number $k$.
 So $G \in \cF$.
 Also note that $k_{\cF} = k$ by the definition of $k$.
-By Theorem~\ref{thm:graphs}, the almost-sure theory of $\Forb(\cF)$ equals the almost-sure theory of $\Csp(K_{k-1})$. \end{proof}
+By Theorem~\ref{thm:graphs}, the almost-sure theory of $\Forb(\cF)$ equals the theory of the generic $(k-1)$-partite graph, which equals the almost-sure theory of $\Csp(K_{k-1})$ by Theorem~\ref{thm:KPR-2}. \end{proof}

 \begin{example} Let $H$ be the Gr\"otzsch graph, which is the (up to isomorphism unique) triangle-free graph of chromatic number four with the smallest number of vertices.
 The co-chromatic number of $H$ is 3 because $K_3 \not \to H$ and $K_3 \to K_3$.
-By Corollary~\ref{cor:cochrom} the almost-sure theory of $\Csp(H)$ equals the almost-sure theory of $\Csp(K_2)$. \end{example}
+By Corollary~\ref{cor:cochrom} the almost-sure theory of $\Csp(H)$ equals the almost-sure theory of $\Csp(K_2)$, i.e., the almost sure theory of the class of all finite bipartite graphs. \end{example}